NedelcuSebastian000/Calculator/README.md

 Using /exit we can exit the program

-Using /help we can see how it works
+Using /help we can see the functionality of the software application.